jonathanstowe/Monitor-Monit/README.md

 I've only tested this against my particular configuration of monit so it is entirely possible that I have missed something that is important to you, please feel to make suggestions at https://github.com/jonathanstowe/Monitor-Monit/issues

+It is possible that it may not work properly with certain older versions of monit though I can't pinpoint which versions and it's difficult to test so any help with that would be appreciated.

 ## Copyright and Licence